 First and foremost, before starting any promotion or sharing, educate yourself on what to do before launching your crowdfunding campaign and complete all aspects of your fundraiser before you share it with others.
 Tell your story honestly and directly, without burying the lead, brainstorm a catchy title, and add a few compelling photos and a video to your Fundraiser Page by shooting them with your smartphone.
 Our data shows that campaigns with videos earn 100 percent more in donations than those without videos, and campaigns with five photos earn twice as much as campaigns with only one photo.
 Once you set these elements in place, you’re ready to tell your Facebook community about your cause.
 For helpful tips and writing examples, visit our storytelling blog.

 Next, you want to complete your Fundraising Page and then share your fundraiser on Facebook once it’s ready to post.
 Proofread your story and add several compelling photos and a video to bring your cause to life.
 By sharing regular updates and your fundraiser link on Facebook, you will reach more potential donors.
 Data shows that every Facebook share of a YouCaring fundraiser raises $37 on average toward a cause.
-So learn social media terminology, and check out our beginner’s guide and how to maintain a page to get these essentials to manage your online fundraiser.

 1. Receive your first donation